amazon-science/frictional-utterances-clustering/README.md

    return results
 ```

 **Evaluation Metrics**.
-The  metrics results returned by the function `compute_evaluation_metrics` function are stored in a dict object.
+The  metrics results returned by the function `compute_evaluation_metrics` function are stored in the `results` dict object.
 The dict keys are the name of clustering evaluation metrics such as Clustering Precision, Recall, F<sub>1</sub> score, Clustering Accuracy and Adjusted Mutual Information Score.
 The dict values instead correpond to the metric values.

 Please, notice that the clustering version of the Precision, Recall and F<sub>1</sub> metrics is different from the corresponding classification version of the metrics.
 A complete definition of the clustering version of precision, recall, f<sub>1</sub> metrics can be found in [[1]](#1).